WintersLt/lib_sys/README.md

 An admin can add and view admin from his home page.
 Delete admin option is availble on the "view admin" page.

-Admin can view and add a book and delete and edit the book fromthe "View all book" page.
+Admin can view and add a book and delete and edit the book from the "View all book" page.

 Admin can search for books to return or delete it.

+To Return a book admin does the following :
+* Search the book from his home page
+* view the book by clicking on hyperlink
+* Click the button to return the book (This button only appears if the book is checked out)
+* Checkout history and book records are automatically updated

 ======================================